There are a lot of reasons churches may not grow.

 - Create an internship program.
 Elevation Church does this.
 You don’t have to be a mega-church to create a meaningful internship program, either.
 In this post, Karl Vaters lays out ten steps to getting an internship program started in a small church.

 - Invite people to conferences and experiences.
 Revolution Church in San Antonio invites everyone in their church to attend a church leadership conference in Dallas once a year.
-You can even have people pay their way…they will enjoy hanging out with other leaders from the church.
+You can even have people pay their way…people will enjoy hanging out with other leaders from the church.

 - Use our Team Training videos in your team meetings or share the videos with volunteer leaders so they can watch on their own.
 It will help people learn how to lead themselves, lead other people, and lead projects.

 Imagine the impact in your church if every single leader got better.